3 Days in Hanoi

 Ho Chi Minh Mausoleum is the resting place of President Ho Chi Minh.
 Nestled amid beautiful gardens this imposing structure demonstrates the love and respect the Vietnamese people have for their departed leader.
 Queues to view President Ho Chi Minh lying in State are long, we found it very hot but we thought ahead and had water, a hat and fan to keep us cool.
 To show respect please dress appropriately.
 Photography is not allowed inside the Mausoleum.

 Dong Xuan Market is a wholesale market full of shoes, children’s toys, clothing and textiles to name a few of the items for sale, outside there is a wet market full of stalls selling dried herbs and spices, fruit and vegetables and a variety of seafood.
 The isles aren’t very wide so it can be a squeeze but it is a must for anyone who like me, loves markets.
+Shopping in Hanoi is full of surprises as you never know what you may stumble across.

 Hit the Streets, the streets of Hanoi’s Old Quarter are full of character, some such as Hang Gai Street sell silk clothing and Hang Trong Street sells paintings.
 The best way to find out what Hanoi has to offer is to get out there and discover the streets on your own, use your phone or map so you don’t get lost and just start exploring there is so much to see and you will unearth so many hidden treasures along the way and its great for people watching.
 Enjoy!